Hhochszt/94870-Portfolio/Project.md

             1. Some way to show general homogeneity in rural areas
             1. Some way to show diversity of Judaism is huge (religious practice and other ways)
 1. Anti-Semitism
-      1. Higher incidence of hate groups in rural areas???
+      1. Higher incidence of hate groups in rural areas (potentially)